zadaianchuk/Hunyuan3D-2/README.md

 ## 🔗 BibTeX

-If you found this repository helpful, please cite our report:
+If you found this repository helpful, please cite our reports:

 ```bibtex
 @misc{hunyuan3d22025tencent,